thunderbird89/esf/stories/story-knock-knock.md

 But the real effect was external.

 A sphere of distorted space-time expanded outward from the station at the speed of light, two hundred fifty kilometers in radius, a bubble of chaotic gravitational noise.
-Not a physical barrier—ships could still maneuver through it, still fire weapons, still operate normally.
+Not a physical barrier - ships could still maneuver through it, still fire weapons, still operate normally.

 But warp drives required stable space-time to function.
 They needed to fold reality in precise, calculable ways.
 The FLYCATCHER field made that impossible.
 Every point in space within the sphere was experiencing random gravitational fluctuations, making it impossible to form the stable tunnel needed for faster-than-light travel.